-The inclusive childhood education major requires 49-52 credits.
+The inclusive childhood education major requires 49 credits.
 You will also complete a second major or concentration in a content/liberal arts area.
 You may choose any area that is offered as a major at Fisher.

-In addition to required course work, you will be required to successfully complete a set of classes and field experiences relating to teacher education.
+In addition to required coursework, you will also complete a set of classes and clinical experiences related to teacher education.

 Life After Fisher